Same-sex marriage in Illinois: Response to decision in Lee v. Orr

 Cook County Clerk David Orr announced his office would accept applications for marriage licenses immediately.
 His office fulfilled 46 requests for marriage licenses from same-sex couples that day.
 On February 26, 2014, Champaign County clerk officials, citing the ruling in Lee v.
 Orr, began issuing marriage licenses to same-sex couples, and Grundy County followed suit on February 27.

 The Macon County clerk asked the Attorney General if he could issue licenses to same-sex couples.
 In response, on March 4, Attorney General Madigan issued an opinion which stated that the Lee decision did not require county clerks to do so, but that lawsuits similar to Lee would produce the same result.
 She left the decision to the individual county clerk but made her own interpretation clear: "the Lee decision, along with the federal court decisions noted above, should be persuasive as you evaluate whether to issue marriage licenses to same-sex couples".
 Governor Quinn said that on the basis of Madigan's statement the Illinois Department of Public Health would record marriages issued by any county clerk.
 LGBT advocates said Madigan's statement "green lights" county clerks to issue the licenses.
 St. Clair County began issuing licenses to same-sex couples the next day, and officials in Cass and Jackson counties said they would do so too.
+This made Jackson County the first county south of the St. Louis metro area to issue marriage licenses to same-sex couples.
 Macon County announced it would issue such licenses beginning on March 10, and officials in McLean County said their start date was March 24.
 Officials in Lake, DeKalb, Kane, DuPage, and McHenry counties said they would wait until June 1, the effective date of the state statute.
-How clerks in most of Illinois' 102 counties would respond was not immediately clear, but Illinois couples were able to apply for a marriage license from any county, and some couples who lived in other counties had obtained licenses in Cook County.
-On March 12, Jackson County became the first county in Southern Illinois (south of the St. Louis metro area) to issue marriage licenses to same-sex couples.
+How clerks in most counties would respond was not immediately clear, but Illinois couples were able to apply for a marriage license from any county, and some couples who lived in other counties had obtained licenses in Cook County.

-Marriage statistics
+On April 15, Equality Illinois confirmed that same-sex couples could marry in 16 counties: Cass, Champaign, Clinton, Cook, DeKalb, Greene, Grundy, Hardin, Jackson, Macon, McLean, Ogle, Perry, St. Clair, Wabash, and Woodford.

+Developments after legalization

+In May 2023, the Illinois Legislature passed a bill repealing a section of the marriage statutes that made it illegal for residents of jurisdictions where same-sex marriage is not recognized from marrying in Illinois.
+Governor J. B. Pritzker signed the bill into law on June 9, 2023.
+Senator Mike Simmons, a sponsor of the legislation, said, "What we're trying to do is get ahead of any actions that might be taken to invalidate Obergefell or any of those other cases that would have a direct and disastrous impact on LGBTQ households in the country", referencing Obergefell v.
+Hodges, the U.S. Supreme Court case that legalized same-sex marriage nationwide.